chainguard-dev/terraform-provider-helm/docs/resources/chart.md

 ### Read-Only

+- `chart_version` (String) The chart version of the Helm chart extracted from the chart metadata.
 - `digest` (String) The SHA256 digest of the Helm chart after it is pushed to the registry.
 - `id` (String) Identifier for this resource.
 - `name` (String) The name of the Helm chart extracted from the chart metadata.
-- `version` (String) The version of the Helm chart extracted from the chart metadata.